-Slavery and the National Anthem: The surprising history behind Colin Kaepernick's protest
+Slavery and the national anthem: The surprising history behind Colin Kaepernick's protest

 In order to bolster their numbers, British forces offered slaves their freedom in British territories if they would join their cause during the war.
 These black recruits formed the Colonial Marines, and were looked down upon by people like Key who saw their actions as treasonous.

-As an anthem, "The Star Spangled Banner" has never been a unanimous fit.
+As an anthem, "The Star-Spangled Banner" has never been a unanimous fit.
 Since it was officially designated as the national anthem in 1931, Americans have debated its suitability of its militaristic lyrics and difficult tune.
 (Some have offered up "God Bless America" and "America the Beautiful" are as alternatives.)

 Athletes and the American ritual

-The American ritual of the National Anthem has always been a crucible for patriotism and protest.
+The American ritual of the national anthem has always been a crucible for patriotism and protest.
 It presents a particularly fraught dynamic for sports stars, since sports events are often so closely tied with the rhetoric of American pride.
 When a highly visible opinion comes up against a highly visible symbol, the result is always incendiary.

-Around the same time, Jackie Robinson was using his achievements to advance Civil Rights causes, two American Olympic runners, Tommie Smith and John Carlos raised their fists in a black power salute during a medal ceremony at the 1968 Olympics in Mexico City as the anthem was playing.
+Around the same time, Jackie Robinson was using his achievements to advance civil rights causes, two American Olympic runners, Tommie Smith and John Carlos raised their fists in a black power salute during a medal ceremony at the 1968 Olympics in Mexico City as the anthem was playing.

 The result was iconic.
 The reaction was ugly.
-Racial slurs were hurled at the pair and an article in TIME called it a "public display of petulance."
+Racial slurs were hurled at the pair and an article in Time called it a "public display of petulance."

 Today, similar criticisms have been leveled against Kaepernick, a biracial Super Bowl quarterback who was raised by white adoptive parents and made $13 million in 2014.
 He was called "spoiled."
 He was called far worse in his Twitter mentions.